Skaruts/tdm_fm_packer/README.md

-# FM Packer
+# TDM Packer

 A command-line python script for packing The Dark Mod missions.
 It creates the `pk4` for you, automatically excluding any files and folders you specify in a `.pkignore` file.

-FM Packer will check `startingmap.txt` or `tdm_mapsequence.txt` to see which maps are used by the mission, and will automatically exclude all other map files.
+This tool will also check `startingmap.txt` or `tdm_mapsequence.txt` to see which maps are used by the mission, and will automatically exclude all other map files.

-## Using FM Packer
+## Using TDM Packer
 Usage syntax looks like this
 ```
 fmpak <fm_path> <options>